 Loyal.
 Getting loyalty because you earned it.
 Giving loyalty because it’s your philosophy.

 Responsible.
-Not just responsible to others, but both to yourself and for yourself.
+Not just responsible to others, but to yourself and for yourself.

 Observant.
-Having value-based peripheral vision, both of others and yourself.
+Having value-based peripheral vision of others and yourself.

 Consistent.
 Making the highest and best decision — all the time.